USCRPL/GeckoMoped/README.md

 #### GUI Install

-To run the `gmgui` GUI you will need to install GTK+3 and the PyGObject library.
+To run the `gmgui` GUI you will need to install GTK+3, GtkSourceView, and the PyGObject library.
 The steps we used are below, more info can be found [here](https://pygobject.readthedocs.io/en/latest/getting_started.html)

 ##### Linux

-Ubuntu/Debian: `sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0`
+Ubuntu/Debian: `sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0 libgtksourceview-3.0`

 ##### OS X

 1. Install [Homebrew](https://brew.sh/)
-2. Install GTK+3 and PyGObject via Homebrew: `brew install pygobject3 gtk+3`
+2. Install GTK+3, GtkSourceView, and PyGObject via Homebrew: `brew install pygobject3 gtk+3 gtksourceview3 librsvg adwaita-icon-theme`
 3. Done!
 You should now be able to run `gmgui` in the terminal.

 ##### Windows